-A single prototype of the De Havilland DH54 Highclere biplane airliner was built to Air Ministry Specification 40/22 which called for a larger version of the DH34, to increase passenger capacity from 9 to 12.
+A single prototype of the De Havilland Aircraft Company DH54 Highclere biplane airliner was built to Air Ministry Specification 40/22, which called for a larger version of the DH34, to increase passenger capacity from 9 to 12.

 The aircraft (G-EBKI) was first flown first by Captain Hubert Broad on 18th June 1925.

 The two crew sat in an open cockpit ahead of the upper wing leading edge.
-Passengers were seated in four rows with single seats on the left and double seats to the right.
-A passenger lavatory was installed in the rear fuselage and cabin heating was also provided.
-Power was provided by a single 650 hp Rolls-Royce Condor IIIA water-cooled engine driving a 4-blade propeller.
+Passengers were seated in an enclosed, heated cabin of four rows with single seats on the left and double seats to the right.
+A passenger lavatory was installed in the rear fuselage.
+Power was provided by a single, 650 hp Rolls-Royce Condor IIIA water-cooled engine driving a 4-blade propeller.

-G-EBKI was briefly used at RAE Farnborough from March 1926 and was later considered for use as a freighter by Imperial Airways, to whom it was loaned in November 1926.
-Unfortunately, it was never adopted for this role and shortly afterwards the aircraft was damaged beyond repair by the collapse of a hangar at Croydon following a heavy snowfall on 1st February 1927.
+The sole aircraft (G-EBKI) was briefly used at the Royal Aircraft Establishment (RAE) Farnborough from March 1926 and was later considered for use as a freighter by Imperial Airways, to whom it was loaned in November 1926.
+Unfortunately, it was never adopted for this role and shortly afterwards the aircraft was damaged beyond repair by the collapse of a hangar at Croydon Airport following a heavy snowfall on 1st February 1927.

-2 variants with alternative engines were considered for design (DH55 & DH57) although neither of these came to fruition.
+2 DH54 variants with alternative engines were considered for further designs (DH55 & DH57) although neither of these came to fruition.

 |Powerplant||One 650 hp Rolls-Royce Condor IIIA engine|

 |Span||68 ft 2 in|

 |Capacity||2 pilots in an open cockpit and 12 passengers in an enclosed cabin|

 Nil, G-EBKI was destroyed in a hangar collapse in February 1927.